froschi/froschi.github.com/_posts/2012-08-17-new-tiny-tool-njp.md

 	# New tiny tool: njp

-Should remind you of the page you are looking at.
+This should remind you of the page you are looking at.
+You can find the code [here at github](https://github.com/froschi/njp).